jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise3.md

    ![](../media/ex2img4.png)

-   > It will take some time to generate the article, please wait till it generates.
+   > The article is being generated and may take a few moments.
+Please wait until the process completes.

    ![](../media/24052025(8).png)